kestra-io/docs/content/blogs/2024-03-15-top-10-sql-framework.md

 IMAGE: https://www.y42.com/_next/image?url=%2F_next%2Fstatic%2Fmedia%2Fhome-page-hero-img.dfe545ec.webp&w=1920&q=75

 ## 5) Dataform

 Started as an open-source project, [Dataform](https://github.com/dataform-co/dataform) has been designed as a meta-language to create SQL tables and workflows in BigQuery.
 It has been [fully integrated by Google in late 2020](https://cloud.google.com/blog/products/data-analytics/welcoming-dataform-to-bigquery?hl=en)

-One big difference with dbt is that Dataform uses JavaScript as its scripting language whilst dbt opts for Jinja.
+One big difference with dbt is that Dataform uses JavaScript as its scripting language while dbt opts for Jinja.

-Provides a full web interface within Google Cloud Console, perfect for quick starts within that ecosystem but less flexible for external tools.
+It provides a full web interface within Google Cloud Console, perfect for quick starts within that ecosystem but less flexible for external tools.
 Dataform can be used for free (costs being downstreamed on BigQuery compute) and is a nice fit for teams already tightened to Google Cloud services.

 It's better to compare it with dbt Cloud offering as it's a fully managed solution.
 However, it didn't have the community size as dbt and support will mostly come from Google teams.